Dry Cleaning Share New Single, ‘No Decent Shoes For Rain’

-English post-punk group Dry Cleaning have shared another taste of their forthcoming album with new single ‘No Decent Shoes For Rain’.
-The track will appear on the group’s second album, Stumpwork, which is scheduled to arrive on Friday, 21st October.
+English post-punk band Dry Cleaning have shared ‘No Decent Shoes For Rain’, the fourth single from their upcoming second album Stumpwork.
+The album is scheduled to arrive on Friday, 21st October, 18 months after the South London foursome’s debut, New Long Leg.

-‘No Decent Shoes For Rain’ follows on from last month’s ‘Gary Ashby’, and sees the group leaning more into a dour, angular sound, with its slow-burning nature making it an arresting piece of work.
-Alongside its arrival, the single is accompanied by a music video self-directed by the band, which collects candid and eclectic footage of their time spent on tour.
+‘No Decent Shoes For Rain’ follows last month’s ‘Gary Ashby’ and features a dour, angular sound, which makes for an arresting listening experience.
+The single is accompanied by a music video directed by the band, which compiles fly-on-the-wall footage captured on tour and in the studio.

 Dry Cleaning – ‘No Decent Shoes For Rain’

-“‘No Decent Shoes For Rain’ is inspired by grief,” vocalist Florence Shaw explains of the song.
+“‘No Decent Shoes For Rain’ is inspired by grief,” vocalist Florence Shaw said in a statement.
 “Grief over past relationships, grief for loved ones who have died, and all the things that come with that; loneliness, numbness, yearning, ruminating about the past.”

-While their new album – the follow-up to 2021’s New Long Leg – will arrive later this month, Dry Cleaning will also make their debut on Australian shores in December.
-In addition to an appearance on the Meredith Music Festival, they will also play headline dates in Brisbane, Melbourne, Sydney, and Perth.
+Dry Cleaning’s debut album, New Long Leg, was named one of 2021’s top ten albums by The Guardian, Pitchfork, Paste and others.
+Dry Cleaning will make their Australian debut in December, playing headline dates in Brisbane, Melbourne, Sydney, and Perth and appearing at the Meredith Music Festival.

 Stumpwork is set for release on Friday, 21st October